What are the symptoms of PCOS?

 • Obesity is a risk factor for many health problems, including diabetes, heart disease, high blood pressure, and sleep apnea.

-• About 4 out of 5 people with PCOS also have obesity.5
+• About 4 out of 5 women with PCOS also have obesity.5

 • Obstructive sleep apnea, a disorder that causes pauses in breathing during sleep